Alan Ladd: Height

 Ladd and Veronica Lake became a particularly popular pairing because, at 4 ft 11 in, she was one of the few Hollywood actresses substantially shorter than he was.
 In his memoirs, actor/producer John Houseman wrote of Ladd: "Since he himself was extremely short, he had only one standard by which he judged his fellow players: their height."
 To compensate for Ladd's height, during the filming of Boy on a Dolphin, co-starring the 5 ft 8 in Sophia Loren, the cinematographer used special low stands to light Ladd and the crew built a ramp system of heavy planks to enable the two actors to stand at equal eye level.
 In outdoor scenes, trenches were dug for Loren to stand in.
 For the film Saskatchewan, director Raoul Walsh had a hole dug for 6 ft 0 in co-star Hugh O'Brian to stand in, while using the excavated dirt to build a mound for Ladd to stand, thereby overcoming the disparity in height.

 Death

 In January 1964, after injuring his knees, Ladd hoped to recuperate at his house in Palm Springs.
 On January 29, 1964, his butler said that he saw Ladd on his bed at 10 am; when he returned at 3:30 pm, he found Ladd dead on his bed.

 His death, due to cerebral edema caused by an acute overdose of alcohol, a barbiturate, and two tranquilizers containing at least two depressants, was ruled accidental.
 Ladd suffered from chronic insomnia and regularly used sleeping pills and alcohol to induce sleep.
 While he had not taken a lethal amount of any one drug, the combination apparently caused fatal interaction.
-Suicide was ruled out.

-He was buried in the Forest Lawn Memorial Park Cemetery in Glendale, California.
 Ladd's funeral was held on February 1, with Edmond O'Brien giving the eulogy.
 Fans were allowed to see his coffin.
 He was buried with his wedding ring and a letter that his son David had written to him.